NOC-MSM/SEAsia/docs/source/SEAsia_mobius.rst

 Grid generation and inputs files using Liverpool machine.
 Application SE Asia
 =============================================================================

-* Port of LBay.rst that was written for ARCHER
+* Port of LBay.rst, which was written for ARCHER.
+This is for liverpool machines
 * Concerned here with generating grids, bathymetry and forcing files for a new config
 * Aim is to run this anywhere (ARCHER), but generate setup locally.